onqtam/headjack/src/business_models.md

 https://www.thepullrequest.com/p/attribution-rules-the-world-and-itll

+> "Ads are the cave art of the twentieth century." - [Marshall McLuhan](https://www.goodreads.com/quotes/210959-ads-are-the-cave-art-of-the-twentieth-century)

 The goal is democratized access, competition & innovation  - not the end of the Ad model which is a pipe dream - it isn't going anywhere.
 The current problem is that we don't have alternatives and that there's no transparency.